lmorisse/Symu.OrgMod/README.md

 * Organization
 * Resource
 * Role
-* Rask
 * Task

 ## What it is

-It creates a graph of organizational artifacts statistical and graphical (not yet available) to model an organization.
+It creates a graph of organizational artifacts and graphical (not yet available) to model an organization.

 ## Why open source

 Because we believe that such a framework is valuable for organizations and academics, because there are few c # frameworks available.

 ## Getting Started
-The main project is [Symu.OrgMod](https://github.com/lmorisse/Symu.OrgMod/tree/master/sourceCode/SymuOrgMod).
+The main project is [Symu.OrgMod](https://github.com/lmorisse/Symu.OrgMod/tree/main/SourceCode/SymuOrgMod).
 This is the framework you'll use to build your own application.
 There isn't GUI mode yet.

 ### Installing